 Introduction/Overview

 A Give Day is a new fundraising approach that colleges, universities and non-profits are implementing nationwide.
 The event is a 24-hour online campaign that encourages alumni, family and friends of the college or organization to express their support through online donations.
 Through the use of social media, a non-profit is able to not only generate revenue, but also encourage donor participation and enthusiasm.
 Although donations are key to a successful Give Day, non-profits tend to focus more attention toward donor participation.
-The success of Spring Hill’s first National Give Day shows belie in Spring Hill College and its continued success.
+The success of Spring Hill’s first National Give Day shows that donors believe in Spring Hill College and its continued success.

 Project description

 Under the supervision and guidance of the Spring Hill College Office of Advancement and the Communication Arts Department, Spring Hill College’s first National Give Day was created, promoted and produced.
 The online event was held March 19, 2015, beginning at midnight and ending at 11:59 p.m. the same day.
-This date was selected specifically because it is the feast day of St. Joseph, whom Spring Hill College has adopted as its patron.
+This date was selected specifically because it is the feast day of St. Joseph, whom Spring Hill College has adopted as its patron saint.
 The donations raised on March 19 support the Spring Hill College Fund.
 This general fund provides student support, scholarship, faculty development, programming and campus maintence.
 In hopes of receiving as many donations and participants as possible, the event was promoted through pictures, videos, emails, and chapter challenges on Facebook and BadgerNet platforms.
 The BadgerNet web page informs alumni about any official business or events of the College.
 The frequency and diffusion of posts not only created nostalgia but also excitement about the school and the day itself.
 Halligan (2010) reveals social media creates a virtual relationship, allowing alumni to maintain a bond with the college, which can translate into donations and other gifts in the future (p.
 31).
 Although no donation from alumni, family and friends of the College was turned away, the specific target audience was recent alumni ranging from zero to 10 years out of college.
 To encourage and ensure participation, a friendly competition between the major 13 alumni chapters across the country was created.
 Through short video clips, students from those respective cities called out their hometown chapters.
 They challenged them to make a gift to show the country which city had the most Badger pride.

 Rationale